Today’s stock market looks like March 2009, before the longest bull run in history,

 But Wilson believes the market is underestimating the chances that longer-term bond

-yields, like the benchmark 10-year U.S. Treasury note TMUBMUSD10Y, 0.705%, will
+yields, like the benchmark 10-year U.S. Treasury note TMUBMUSD10Y,

 rise significantly as the economy rebounds from coronavirus, and is therefore